 They all differ in durability, strength, appearance and cost.

-2. Next, using our state-of-the-art E4D machine, we digitally scan the area of your mouth that is being prepared for your new crown.
-This is done by using the E4D wand and scanning the appropriate area which allows us to bring in an accurate representation of the restoration area.
+2. Next, using our state-of-the-art CEramic REConstruction (CEREC) system, we will digitally scan the section of your mouth that has been prepared for the crown.
+This is done by using a special wand that can be easily positioned in your mouth to ensure an extremely accurate digital representation of the restoration area.

 Full Porcelain Crowns